michaelrsweet/codedoc/README.md

 - Fixed some parsing issues for the public typedef - private struct design pattern, resulting in undocumented typedefs.
 - Fixed a LGTM-detected bug in the description writing code.
+- No longer output unnecessary whitespace in HTML/EPUB output, for a modest savings in file size.

 Changes in v3.5